qursa-uc3m/qkd-etsi-api-c-wrapper/README.md

 ### Backend Selection

-- `QKD_BACKEND`: Select QKD backend (simulated/cerberis_xgr).
+- `QKD_BACKEND`: Select QKD backend (simulated/cerberis_xgr/qukaydee).
 Default: simulated
   - simulated: Available for ETSI 004 and ETSI 014
   - cerberis_xgr: Available for ETSI 014
+  - qukaydee: Available for ETSI 014

 ### Cerberis XGR Configuration

-When using the cerberis_xgr backend, the following environment variables must be set:
+When using the QKD ETSI 014 backend, the following environment variables must be set:

 - `QKD_CERT_PATH`: Path to the public certificate
 - `QKD_KEY_PATH`: Path to the private key